JohannesKlauss/redux-rebuild/README.md

 }
 ```

-If you are not a fan of callback and want to keep it straightforward you can
+If you are not a fan of callbacks and want to keep it straightforward you can
 also omit the second parameter.
 The `rebuild` function then will just return
 the nextState object: